-The current study was initiated to validate the utility of intra-operative microscopic vasal fluid analysis during vasectomy reversal.
+The current study was initiated to validate the utility of intraoperative microscopic vasal fluid analysis during vasectomy reversal.
 Specifically, investigators sought to correlate the predictive nature of the gross vasal fluid characteristics with microscopic sperm presence and sperm quality within a large series of vasectomy reversals.

-We found that examination of the gross vasal fluid quality in isolation does not reliably predict sperm presence and sperm quality upon intra-operative microscopic evaluation of the vasal fluid.
+We found that examination of the gross vasal fluid quality in isolation does not reliably predict sperm presence and sperm quality upon intraoperative microscopic evaluation of the vasal fluid.
 Consequently, reliance on the gross vasal fluid characteristics in isolation limits the surgeon's ability to identify the presence of epididymal obstruction and the possible need for vasoepididymostomy.

-With reference to intra-operative microscopic vasal fluid analysis at the time of vasectomy reversal, contemporary guidelines (ASRM) generally recommend that a vasoepididymostomy be performed if no sperm are identified in the aspirate within the vasal fluid from the testicular end.4 A noted exception being the absence of sperm within clear and copious vasal fluid.
-Thick, pastylike fluid is generally consistent with epididymal obstruction.^{1,4} Application of the ASRM guidelines to the data from the current analysis would suggests that in up to 11% of cases a surgeon would misidentify epididymal obstruction and the need for a vasoepdidymostomy if relying solely on more favorable (clear, translucent, opaque) gross vasal fluid characteristics alone to determine the need for vasovasostomy or vasoepididymostomy.
-Conversely, in cases where thick paste-like vasal fluid was documented, elements of sperm (sperm parts or intact non-motile sperm) were identified in 47% of cases, justifying the consideration of a vasovasostomy.
+With reference to intraoperative microscopic vasal fluid analysis at the time of vasectomy reversal, contemporary guidelines (ASRM) generally recommend that a VE be performed if no sperm are identified in the aspirate within the vasal fluid from the testicular end,4 with a noted exception being the absence of sperm within clear and copious vasal fluid.
+Thick, pasty-like fluid is generally consistent with epididymal obstruction.^{1,4} Application of the ASRM guidelines to the data from the current analysis would suggests that in up to 11% of cases, a surgeon would misidentify epididymal obstruction and the need for a VE if relying solely on more favorable (clear, translucent, opaque) gross vasal fluid characteristics alone to determine the need for VV or VE.
+Conversely, in cases where thick, paste-like vasal fluid was documented, elements of sperm (sperm parts or intact non-motile sperm) were identified in 47% of cases, justifying the consideration of a VV.